MinaProtocol/mina/README-spacetime.md

 ## Running for Spacetime

-Once the Coda executable has been built for Spacetime, you can run it as you would otherwise.
+Once the Mina executable has been built for Spacetime, you can run it as you would otherwise.
 To obtain Spacetime profiling data, set the environment variable `OCAML_SPACETIME_INTERVAL` to the sampling interval, in milliseconds.
 In practice, we've found that 10 seconds works well: